 Customer expectations and satisfaction are based on price, quality, choice, and convenience.
 Consumers are looking for a reasonable charge, which is why sales are attractive.
 Low prices will appeal to people, although they eventually want value and worth for money.
 It is imperative to match the quality with the price.
 For example, in an exquisite diamond store, people naturally expect high prices because the high-quality diamond is just well equated with the price.
 If they find the cost of diamonds too low, they would expect it to be low quality.

-Similarly, quality reflects the standard of a product or a service being delivered .customers always want a quality product regardless of the price.
+Similarly, quality reflects the standard of a product or a service being delivered.
+Customers always want a quality product regardless of the price.
 They want a long-lasting, durable item that does not perish with time.
-Additionally, variety and choice are also factors to determine customer satisfaction.
+Additionally, variety and choice are also factors that determine customer satisfaction.
 Since it is a matter of subjectivity, it is essential to provide products or services that fit most people’s needs rather than catering to a single group.
 They might want styles, colors, and sizes when purchasing items.

-Lastly, buyers want their shopping experience hassle-free, quick, and efficient.
-An example would be online shopping for food, apparel, or shoes rendering positive advertising and feedback.
+Lastly, buyers want their shopping experience to be hassle-free, quick, and efficient.
+An example would be online shopping for food, apparel, or shoes, which renders positive advertising and feedback.
 Competitors have understood that to prosper in a global economy, calculating customer satisfaction is fundamental.
 By doing so, they can retain their old customers and attract new ones.
 In addition, they understand that customer satisfaction is an indispensable tactical weapon for marketing to increase market share and revenues.

 One challenge faced in marketing is knowing how exactly customer satisfaction is measured.
 They must understand how to quantify, track, and measure customer satisfaction and whether they fulfill their expectations.
 No company can survive in this competitive age without a clear sense of what needs to be assessed and how to collect, analyze, and use data as smart weapons to drive and thrive the business.
-Usually, sales capacity is observed, and opinions from sales representatives are noted down who describe customers’ needs directly and what specific product or service they are looking for.
+Usually, sales capacity is observed, and opinions from sales representatives who describe customers’ needs directly and what specific product or service they are looking for are noted down.

 Whenever feedback is asked, they search for regularity of complaints.
 In the current business world, marketing and sales employees work in compliance with customer input and are fundamentally responsible for designing customer satisfaction programs and opinion polls.
 As a result, customers are acquainted with the changes a company introduces and are heard directly.
 This is only possible when customers’ expectations are understood by developing services or products based on findings and research.
 Examining trends is also necessary overtime to take necessary actions on time.
 Qualified and reputable companies also establish standards and priorities to judge how well a company has met these goals.